Skip to content

 Large Request Restrictions

-If the maximum request or file size is exceeded, typically when uploading files, the Industrial IoT Gateway responds with HTTP status 413 Payload Too Large and then immediately closes the connection.
-Clients should always monitor the network connection for an error response, because they will not be able to read it after the connection was closed.
+If the maximum request or file size is exceeded, typically when uploading files, the Industrial IoT Gateway responds with the HTTP status 413 Payload Too Large and then immediately closes the connection.
+Clients should always monitor the network connection for an error response because they will not be able to read it after the connection is closed.

 Examples